 Hong Kong Airport facilities

 Hong Kong International Airport is the fourth busiest in the world; it has seen an average of 750 aircraft take-offs and landings every day and carried over 48.6 million passengers in 2006.
-The cargo areas are some of the world's busiest and handled over 3.6 million tons in 2006.
+The cargo areas are some of the world’s busiest and handled over 3.6 million tonnes in 2006.

 The shopping and leisure facilities include the airport’s SkyMart with 160 shopping outlets and 40 restaurants spread over 39,000m².
 The facilities also include free and pay internet lounges, Wi-Fi access, many lounges and TV screens and a children’s play area.
 The superior facilities have meant that the airport has been voted the world’s best in 2002, 2003, 2004 and 2005 (came first in Skytrax’s world airport awards in 2007) and is consistently in the top-five list.